General parameters

 Help messages provide information to users on how use the interface.

-They can be disabled with $show_help
+They can be disabled with $show_help:

 $show_help = false;